ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 The cluster module allows easy creation of child processes that all share server ports and automatically load balances across these processes.

 ## Blocking vs. Non-Blocking
-As we've said before, NodeJs encourages you to take advantage of non-blocking code (JavaScript promises).
+As we've said before, NodeJs encourages you to take advantage of non-blocking code (like JavaScript promises).
 To demonstrate how this works, I'll give you an example in pseudo code for reading a file from the filesystem.

 **Blocking:**
 ```